If you don’t have a leg extension machine, weighted isolated extension of the knee is difficult to do.

 - On a mat, kneel upright on both knees, keeping your body as tall as possible

-- Push the glutes forward to engage the lower back
+- Push the glutes forward to engage the lower back (check out our back exercises or our back extension alternatives for more back-strengthening exercises)

 - Slowly lower yourself backwards until your quads are fully stretched